Jane blew on her cold-numbed hands and wished she didn’t live so far north.

 Mom frowned.
 “That’s odd.
 I’ve only met Armand a few times, but he seems very detail-oriented.
 I’m surprised he’d do an interview if he was so unsure about your place.
 Didn’t he say he wanted you with the IAS?”

 “The situation has apparently changed since last year.
 More rich nobles’ sons who all want a position, you understand,” Daria said.

 Mom grumbled.
 “Well, that’s no surprise.
 Keep at it.
 Maybe something will open up.”

 But what could she do?
-The world was a crummy place and it’s not like anything on her part would make it substantially better.
-Balmora had its problems but she more or less knew how it worked.
+Balmora certainly had its problems, but at least she knew how it worked.
 She was safe.
-For the first time in her life, she had friends—plural, if she counted Tomal and maybe Amelia.
+For the first time in her life, she had friends—plural, if she counted Tomal, and maybe Amelia.

 Maybe Jolda.
-But Daria had the feeling Jolda no longer counted herself as one, not after that day.
+But Daria suspected Jolda no longer counted herself as one, not after that day.